Limerick Institute of Technology Business Start-up Awards 2021 took place on Tuesday 30th March 2021.

 - Commercial Property

 - Company Secretarial Services

-- Corporate Governance and Advisory
+- Corporate Governance, Sustainability and ESG Advisory

 - Corporate Recovery